Reviewed by Eric Johnson

-For those Mormons who may not have read the Gospel Topics essay on this issue, Joseph Smith used a seer stone in a top hat to translate the plates.
+For those Mormons who may not have read the Gospel Topics essay on this issue, Joseph Smith used a seer stone placed in a top hat to translate the plates.
 In fact, Smith kept the plates covered in a cloth sack with a curtain separating him and his first scribe, Martin Harris.
 (When Oliver Cowdery takes over the scribal duties later, the curtain is abandoned.)
-However, in earlier years the image portrayed was Smith literally using his finger to read the gold plates, so this scene may have been a bit jarring for some of those not current on their church’s current stance on the translation of the plates.
+However, in earlier years the image portrayed was Smith literally using his forefinger to read the gold plates, so this scene may have been a bit jarring for some of those not up-to-date on their church’s stance on the translation of the plates.
 Harris is portrayed in one scene as secretly replacing Smith’s magical rock with one he found earlier that day at the river.
 When Smith claimed that he was unable to translate with this new stone, Harris was forced to confess the switcheroo.
 What caused him to try to trick his friend?
-Harris said he merely wanted to see if the prophet was really translating with the stone to know if Smith was really able to translate, as he had many critical neighbors.
+Harris claimed that he merely wanted to see if the prophet was really translating with the stone as he had many critical neighbors who doubted Smith could.
 It ought to be mentioned that the “urim and thummim”–the spectacles supposedly left with the plates and used by Smith in the early part of translating–are never depicted in the film.
 The stone is the only instrumental aid shown.

 Meanwhile, the claim to fame for the witnesses is that they “saw” the plates with their own eyes.
 According to the Testimony of the Three Witnesses found at the beginning of every Book of Mormon: “And we also testify that we have seen the engravings which are upon the plates; and they have been shown unto us by the power of God, and not of man.
 And we declare with words of soberness, that an angel of God came down from heaven, and he brought and laid before our eyes, that we beheld and saw the plates, and the engravings.”
 Although the eight other witnesses did not play a major role in the movie, the Testimony of the Eight Witnesses states that Smith “has shown unto us the plates of which hath been spoken, which have the appearance of gold; and as many of the leaves as the said Smith has translated we did handle with our hands; and we also saw the engravings thereon.”

 Given these testimonies, it would be easy to assume that the “witnesses” not only saw but also handled the plates while looking upon their engravings.
 To the film’s credit, this assumption is not entertained.
-A scene toward the end of the movie shows what it means when we say the witnesses “saw” the plates.
-For one, Smith directed the three men to go to the woods and pray.
+A scene toward the end of the movie shows what it means when it is said that the witnesses “saw” the plates.
+For one, Smith directed the three men to go into the woods and pray.
 When they received no answer, Martin Harris leaves because he felt he was hindering the Spirit.
 Once Harris is gone, the angel Moroni appears in a beaming light and supposedly produces the plates in a vision–though the audience can’t see what the witnesses are looking at.
-When Smith catches up with Harris and they pray by themselves, the angel again appears and produces the plates for the doubting Martin.
+When Smith catches up with the praying Harris, the angel again appears and produces the plates so the doubting Martin can believe.